-- ------Junk Drawer Robotics 1: (not eligible for State Fair) Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 1 Book.
-Be sure all robotics notebook sections within the module being exhibited are filled in. - 50288 ------ Junk Drawer Robotics 2: Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 2 Book.
-Be sure all robotics notebook sections within the module being exhibited are filled in.

-- 50289 ------ Junk Drawer Robotics 3: Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 3 Book.
-Be sure all robotics notebook sections within the module being exhibited are filled in. - 50293------ Ready4Life Challenge See page 72 for the full list of requirements Ready4Life Challenge Projects. - 50400------ Maker See page 72 for the full list of requirements for the Maker Project and exhibit date and time.
+- 50288 ------ Junk Drawer Robotics 2: Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 2 Book.
+Be sure all robotics notebook sections within the module being exhibited are filled in. - 50289 ------Junk Drawer Robotics 3: Exhibit any item from the "To Make" activity from the Junk Drawer Robotics Level 3 Book.
+Be sure all robotics notebook sections within the module being exhibited are filled in. - 50293 ------ Ready4Life Challenge See page 71 for the full list of requirements Ready4Life Challenge Projects. - 50400 ------ Maker See page 71 for the full list of requirements for the Maker Project and exhibit date and time.